babidhakal/github-exercise/README.md

 Then i tested with add, commit and push feature

-I have downloaded all the extension required for mern
+I have downloaded all the extension required for mern Practicing cli command html

+html practice